silvercircle/slrn/README.md

 * added additional level of coloroization with `min_top_score` threshold and `top_score` color value.
 All articles with scores above the threshold value will be colorized with the `top_score` attribute.
-* added config variable `colorize_read`.
+* Added config variable `colorize_read`.
 If set to 1, read subjects will always be colorized according to scores, when `color_by_score` is set to 2 or 3.
 * Changed the way articles from yourself are highlighted in the list of messages.
 A new configuration value `from_myself_pattern` has been introduced.
 It's a simple string